Gikyon/BSCP/Notes/CORS.md

 # CORS (Cross Origin Resource Sharing)
   This is a policy where a server (domain) allows other trusted domains to access objects (resources) from their server.
   Typically these attacks are used to exfiltrate datas.
 Now, How do we detect and exploit these vulnerabilities?
-Well I will try my best to explain it.
+Well, I will try my best to explain it.

   [What is a domain?](https://github.com/Gikyon/BSCP/edit/main/Notes/CORS.ml#what-is-a-domain)\
   [Tell-Tell Sign]()\